deepankverma/StreetSim/README.md

 This project is aimed at generating procedural Blender street scenes.
-It also exports analysis products such as property visualizations, SOLWEIG rasters, ENVI-met voxel grids, and an airborne-style point cloud.
+It also exports analysis products such as visualizations of streetscape properties, rasters and voxels as inputs in SOLWEIG and ENVI-met modelling softwares, and aerial point clouds.

 <p align="center">
   <img src="images/Methodology.jpg" alt="StreetSim methodology overview" width="75%">